Table of Contents

 What tests should you take?

 Annual blood tests are essential.
-The tests would include a complete blood count (CBC) that includes iron, as well as ferritin and transferrin, and a total iron-binding capacity (TIBC) test to know your iron levels and storage.
-With this information, your healthcare provider will be able to know if you have inflammation, anemia, hair loss, and other health conditions that may be attributed to high or low iron levels.
+These tests should include a complete blood count (CBC) that covers iron, ferritin, and transferrin levels, as well as a total iron-binding capacity (TIBC) test to determine your iron levels and storage.
+With this information, your healthcare provider can assess your inflammation, anemia, hair loss, or other health conditions related to high or low iron and ferritin levels.

 How a high or low ferritin level can affect your health